 From Cavalli to Versace, from Dolce & Gabbana to Armani, from Prada to Ferragamo, from Fendi to Gucci, from the myth of Gattinoni to the classic Chanel, the streets of the historic center are the ideal place to let yourself be carried away by the elegant creations of the star designers!
 The most demanding can not fail to take advantage of the sparkling proposals of well-known jewelers, including Bulgari, Tiffany&Co., Chopard, Cartier, Damiani, and Pomellato, which, between glamorous shapes and precious stones, create unique details for an unmistakable style.

 The real pulsating artery of Roman shopping is Via del Corso, the street where you can find everything, for all budgets and for all tastes: two kilometers of shops, an open-air shopping center, from the big names or big single-brand stores, such as Zara and H&M, to the cheapest store.
-In the middle of Via del Corso, there is the historic Galleria Alberto Sordi with its refined Liberty architecture and home to some selected commercial proposals, including a Feltrinelli megastore for books and music lovers.
+In the middle of Via del Corso, there is the historic Galleria Alberto Sordi with its refined and unmistakable Art Nouveau architecture.
 Next to it, there is Via del Tritone, where there is no shortage of ideas for classy purchases.
 Along the street, the department store La Rinascente, with its 8 floors and 14,000 square meters, has 800 brands, including the great brands of fashion, design, jewelry, and cosmetics.

 Its terrace, overlooking the rooftops of Rome, offers you the opportunity to take a relaxing break enjoying a panorama of extraordinary beauty.
 On the -1 floor, you can admire the remains of the Virgin Aqueduct, inaugurated by Emperor Augustus in 19 BC, which feeds almost all the magnificent fountains in the center, including the Trevi Fountain.
 Not far away are the elegant Via Nazionale and, for those who love ethnicity, craftsmanship, vintage, and the creations of young designers, Rione Monti, Via del Boschetto, Via degli Zingari, and Via dei Serpenti.